Teambook for IT & Software Teams

 Step 3: Protect time for “business as usual” work

-Engineering teams always have invisible work like daily standups, code reviews, internal meetings or unplanned hotfixes.
+IT & Software teams always have invisible work like daily standups, code reviews, internal meetings or unplanned hotfixes.

 If you ignore this, your velocity will always be overstated.